 There is inherent ‘cross-talk’ between your gut and immune system, therefore ensuring the right balance of healthy microbiota in your intestinal tract will go a long way to fighting off colds and flus.10,11 Common fermented foods and Paleo staples like kombucha tea, sauerkraut, and kimchi, are great options for increasing ‘good’ gut bacteria.
 In addition, the polyphenols found in green tea also promote the growth of beneficial gut bacteria.
 If you struggle with frequent or persistent colds or flu, you may want to add a probiotic supplement to add further immune support.

 Limiting the growth of ‘bad’ or dysbiotic gut bacteria is crucial to maintaining optimal intestinal microflora and therefore immunity.
 Short-chain saturated fats like butyric acid and lauric acid, found in butter and coconut oil, exert potent antimicrobial effects that help to keep bad bacteria in check.12,13

-Enhance your diet by incorporating the foods richest in the key immune boosting nutrients – vitamin D, A, C, zinc, and probiotics – to increase your resiliency this cold and flu season.
+Enhance your diet by incorporating the foods richest in the key immune boosting nutrients – vitamin D, A, C, zinc, and probiotics – to increase your resiliency to colds and flu.